RSS

 Owners

-Central PPK is the largest passenger carrier among suburban passenger companies in Russia: its suburban passenger transportation in the Moscow railway junction is more than 80%, and in suburban passenger railway transportation in Russia - 60%.
+Central PPK is the largest passenger carrier among suburban passenger companies in Russia: it is more than 80% in suburban passenger transportation at the Moscow railway junction, and 60% in suburban passenger rail transportation in Russia.

 The company began work on January 1, 2006 in the Paveletsky direction of the Moscow Railway - a branch of Russian Railways.
-Since May 1, 2007, it expanded its zone of activity to the Kursk and Kazan directions of the Moscow Railway.
-On October 1, 2008, services for suburban passengers began in the Yaroslavl direction of the Moscow Railway.
-Since July 1, 2010 - in the Savelovsky, Riga and Belorussian directions, and since November 2010 - in the Gorky direction of the Moscow Railway.
+Since May 1, 2007, it has expanded its area of activity to the Kursk and Kazan directions of the Moscow Railway.
+On October 1, 2008, the service of suburban passengers in the Yaroslavl direction of the Moscow Railway began.
+Since July 1, 2010 - in the Savelovsky, Riga and Belorussky directions, and since November 2010 - in the Gorky direction of the Moscow railway.

 About 1.6 million people use the services of OJSC Central PPK every day.

-The customer of transportation is Moscow and the Moscow Region and other constituent entities of the Russian Federation - the company carries out suburban communication in the territory of ten constituent entities of the Russian Federation, including in the Kursk, Vladimir, Ryazan, Tula, Kaluga, Smolensk, Bryansk, Oryol regions.
+The customer of transportation is Moscow and the Moscow region and other constituent entities of the Russian Federation - the company carries out suburban communication on the territory of ten constituent entities of the Russian Federation, including Kursk, Vladimir, Ryazan, Tula, Kaluga, Smolensk, Bryansk, Oryol regions.

-The company carries out transportation and service of passengers, renting rolling stock from Russian Railways.
-As of 2013, 402 electric trains are on lease from Central PPK (including 11 inter-regional express trains, 23 regional high-comfort trains and 16 Sputnik trains), as well as 31 rail buses and 44 car tracks.
+The Company carries out transportation and servicing of passengers by renting rolling stock from Russian Railways.
+As of 2013, 402 electric trains are leased from Central PPK (including 11 interregional express trains, 23 regional trains of increased comfort and 16 Sputnik trains), as well as 31 rail buses and 44 auto buses.

 Performance indicators

-2021: Increase in the number of tickets sold through the CPPK application by 2 times - up to almost 4 million
+2021: An increase in the number of tickets sold through the CPPK application by 2 times - up to almost 4 million

-On October 30, the CPPK (Central Suburban Passenger Company) announced that 165.8 million railway tickets had been purchased since the beginning of the year.
+On October 30, CPPK ("Central Suburban Passenger Company") announced that 165.8 million railway tickets had been purchased since the beginning of the year.

-Most passengers buy tickets at cash desks, ticket printing machines and from cashiers-supervisors.
+Most passengers buy tickets at ticket offices, ticket-printing machines and from cashiers-controllers.
 This is how 98.8% of purchases are made.
-Over nine months, more than 90 million tickets were purchased at stationary cash desks, which is 54% of the total number of sales.
-This year, more than 67.5 million tickets were purchased at BPA - this is 41% of tickets purchased.
-Closes the top three popular sales channels - ticketing at cashiers-supervisors.
+In nine months, more than 90 million tickets were purchased at fixed-line ticket offices, which is 54% of total sales.
+More than 67.5 million tickets were purchased at the BPA this year - this is 41% of tickets purchased.
+Closes the top three leaders of popular sales channels - ticketing from cashiers-controllers.
 This method of purchase was chosen almost 6 million times, about 4% of all tickets.

 File:Aquote1.png

-"We strive to save the time of our passengers.
+"We are committed to saving our passengers time.
 The use of the latest technologies allows you to make, including the purchase of a ticket, in just a few seconds.
 So, each passenger can choose a convenient payment method for him.
-We have previously observed the popularity of cashless settlement, but against the background of the pandemic, the transition to cashless payments has become more noticeable, thus 35% of all purchases are made, "said Ivan Konev, executive director of Central PPK JSC.
+We have previously observed the popularity of cashless payments, but against the background of the pandemic, the transition to cashless payments has become more noticeable, thus 35% of all purchases are made, "said Ivan Konev, executive director of Central PPK JSC.

 File:Aquote2.png